meteor/meteor/content/deployment.md

 1. What you need to know before you deploy a Meteor application
 2. How to deploy to some common Meteor hosting environments
 3. How to design a deployment process to make sure your application's quality is maintained
-4. How to monitor user behaviour with analytics tools
+4. How to monitor user behavior with analytics tools
 5. How to monitor your application with Kadira

 <h2 id="deploying">Deploying Meteor Applications</h2>